- Help for teens, adults, couples & families.

 I had the unique experience growing up as the daughter of a summer camp director.
 This rich experience shaped me; teaching me creativity, resourcefulness and a deep appreciation for people from all over the globe.
 As a result, I have developed an affinity for and focus on children, teens and their families.
 In being a youth counselor, I have had extensive training and experience with children and adolescent, and family issues and how to help parents with their children’s struggles.
 In this context I offer parenting support and family counseling to help with relationship issues so that everyone feels heard and an important and valued part of the family.
 I also specialize in helping families cope with separation and divorce, and helping straight, gay and lesbian ex partners and spouses navigate the challenges of co-parenting.

-My practice, experience and education have also given me insight into gender and sexuality concerns, including working with the queer community and LGBT issues for young people and adults, including sexual orientation counseling, sexual and gender identity help, and coming out.
+My practice, experience and education have also given me insight into gender and sexuality concerns, including working with the queer community and LGBTQ+ issues for young people and adults, including sexual orientation counseling, sexual and gender identity help, and coming out.
 As an LGBT therapist who has been part of the LGBTQ+ community, I have devoted my professional life to understanding the needs of my community.
-I have been both enriched and committed to giving back; offering gender, and sexual orientation counseling, care for LGBT issues and LGBT couples and families address relationship issues.
+I have been both enriched and committed to giving back; offering gender, and sexual orientation counseling, care for LGBTQ+ issues and LGBT couples and families address relationship issues.
 I get what it’s like.
-And as a cisgender LGBT therapist who has been a part of the queer community for over 35 years, I make it a priority to offer a place where understanding and acceptance are a given and that however you express your sexuality and gender and wherever you are on the gender and sexual orientation continuums, I’m right there with you.
+And as a cisgender LGBT therapist who has been a part of the queer community for over 35 years, I make it a priority to offer a place where understanding and unconditional support and acceptance are a given however you express your sexuality and gender and wherever you are on the gender and sexual orientation continuums.
+So, whether you identify as gay, lesbian, bisexual, pansexual, asexual, queer, transgender, GNC, two-spirit, gender queer, choose a different identity, or just prefer not to be labeled at all, I’m right there with you.

 Lastly, I make it a commitment to help all types of couples to make their relationships work again.
 I use many different approaches to help couples rebuild their connection, improve intimate bonds and be able to share and feel heard.
 So, whether you and your spouse or partner are fighting all the time, barely talking, feeling disconnected, feeling angry and resentful or just feeling nothing, I am here to help you figure out what is not working between you and see how to make it work again.
 The issues that come up between couples can be very difficult and painful, and as a result, it is not unusual for couples to want to avoid addressing these challenges.
 I provide a safe space for partners, when they are ready, to explore these deep feelings and needs and help each to feel understood.
 So, whether you are in a straight, gay, lesbian or poly relationship, I am here to help each person share, be heard and heal themselves and where possible, the relationship.